twt2/PiTemp/README.md

 # PiTemp
-Raspberry Pi project for temp display with LCD combining multiple other code
+Raspberry Pi project for temp display with LCD combining several other code repositories